-Preparation for optometry school is quite a journey with many adventures and checkpoints and unexpected joys and setbacks.
-When you begin your journey at Truman, we make your experience as pleasant and productive as we can.
-For each student, the journey will differ—for some it will take longer, for others it will occur quicker.
-We are here to help guide you in your pursuit of skills, knowledge, and experience so you are well-prepared when it is time for you to enter optometry school.
+Preparation for optometry school is quite a journey with many adventures and checkpoints.
+We are here to help guide you in your pursuit of skills, knowledge, and experience so you are well-prepared when it is time to enter optometry school.

 Priority Consideration for Admission to University of Missouri—St. Louis College of Optometry